Explosion erupts at natural gas facility in Mont Belvieu

 According to the city's police department, the apparent "industrial incident" happened Wednesday at the Lone Star NGL facility on West Winfree.

-It's not immediately known what set off the blast, and there's no known injuries at the time.
+It's not yet known what set off the blast, and there are no known injuries at this time.

 The police department added State Highway 146 has been shut down from FM-1942 to FM-565 while crews respond to the fire.